gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.LaunchPage.md

 > `optional` **page\_type**: `string`

-- Type of the launch page
+- Type of the launch page.

 ***